linroger/FinanceCompendium/II. Economics/International/International Economics Theory and Policy/Part 1 - International Trade Theory/Chapter 07 - External Economies of Scale.md

 ---
+title: "External Economies of Scale and the International Location of Production"
+parent_directory: "International Economics Theory and Policy"
 primary_tags:
-- reason difference external economies
+- external economies scale
-- industries characterized economies
+- international trade patterns
+- industrial location theory
-- presence external economies scale
+- economies of scale trade
-- scale production numbers advantage
+- comparative advantage dynamics
 secondary_tags:
-- external economies scale trade
-- advantage economies scale countries
-- advantage versus external economies
-- external advantages large firms
-- chapter internal economies theory
-- advantage international trade patterns
+- specialized suppliers clustering
+- labor market pooling
+- knowledge spillovers effects
+- forward falling supply
-- scale analysis trade
+- historical contingency trade
+- dynamic increasing returns
+- economic geography principles
+- infant industry protection
-- trade countries differ resources
+- interregional trade forces
-- roles external economies knowledge
-tags_extracted: '2025-12-18T00:51:41.276518'
+- market structure implications
+cssclasses: academia
 ---

-# EXTERNAL ECONOMIES OF SCALE AND THE INTERNATIONAL LOCATION OF PRODUCTION
+# External Economies of Scale and the International Location of Production

 In Chapter 3, we pointed out that there are two reasons why countries specialize and trade.
 First, countries differ either in their resources or in their technology and specialize in the things they do relatively well; second, economies of scale (or increasing returns) make it advantageous for each country to specialize in the production of only a limited range of goods and services.
 Chapters 3 through 6 considered models in which all trade is based on comparative advantage; that is, differences between countries are the only reason for trade.
 This chapter introduces the role of economies of scale.